bluemountainstudios/pines-website/_pages/termsofservice.md

 We strongly advise you to read the terms of use and privacy policies of any third party web sites or services that you visit.

 ## Content
-The App does not guarantee the availability or accuracy of any insights, analysis, or schedules (Content) produced or generated within the App.
+The App does not guarantee the availability or accuracy of any insights, analysis, or information (Content) produced or generated within the App.
 You retain any and all of your rights to any Content you submit, post or display on or through the App and you are responsible for protecting those rights.
 We take no responsibility and assume no liability for Content you or any third party transcribe on or through the App.
 However, by producing Content using the App you grant us the right and license to use, modify, publicly perform, publicly display, reproduce, and distribute such Content on and through the App.
 You agree that this license includes the right for us to make your Content available to other users of the App, who may also use your Content subject to these Terms.

 ## Indemnification
 You agree to defend, indemnify and hold harmless Blue Mountain Studios, LLC and its licensee and licensors, and their employees, contractors, agents, officers and directors, from and against any and all claims, damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to attorney's fees), resulting from or arising out of a) your use and access of the App, by you or any person using your account and password; b) a breach of these Terms, or c) Content posted or shared on the App.